tinytao1/poh/README.md

 # Produce Order Helper
-This app is supposed to translate the letters and checkmarks of a grocery order into a list of names and numbers.
+This app is meant to translate the letters and checkmarks of a grocery order into a list of produce names and quantities.